 HDMD Hand Forged chef’s knife advantages

-- The unique blade design helps make all kinds of regular cuts.
+- The unique blade design helps make all kinds of cuts, including those that a typical chef’s knife might be too flimsy for the job.

 - The curved edge makes going over ingredients by rocking the blade easier.

-- The high carbon content in the blade contributes to edge retention, helping the knife hold its edge for extended periods.
+- The high carbon content in the blade contributes to edge retention, helping the knife hold its sharpness for extended periods.

 HDMD Hand Forged chef’s knife disadvantages